s-nelsen/StarWars5e.Core/StarWars5e.Parser/Sources/en/PHB/phb_00.md

 The game has no real end; when one story or quest wraps up, another one can begin, creating an ongoing story called a **campaign**.
 Many people who play the game keep their campaigns going for months or years, meeting with their friends every week or so to pick up the story where they left off.
 The adventurers grow in might as the campaign continues.
 Each force defeated, each adventure completed, and each relic recovered not only adds to the continuing story, but also earns the adventurers new capabilities.
 This increase in power is reflected by an adventurer's level.

-There's no winning and losing in *any* <span style="font-variant: small-caps">Dungeons and Dragons</span> game—at least, not the way those terms are usually understood.
+There's no winning and losing in *any* <span style="font-variant: small-caps">Dungeons and Dragons</span> gameâ€”at least, not the way those terms are usually understood.
 Together, the GM and the players create an exciting story of bold adventurers who confront deadly perils.
 Sometimes an adventurer might come to a grisly end, torn apart by ferocious monsters or done in by a nefarious villain.
 Even so, the other adventurers can beseech a powerful Jedi to revive their fallen comrade, or the player might choose to create a new character to carry on.
 The group might fail to complete an adventure successfully, but if everyone had a good time and created a memorable story, they all win.

 ## Worlds of Adventure
 The many worlds of the *Star Wars* <span style="font-variant: small-caps">Dungeons and Dragons</span> game are places of mysticism and monsters, of brave warriors and spectacular adventures.
 They begin with a foundation of science fiction and fantasy and then add the creatures, places, and mystery that make these worlds unique.